therealchisco/cdmchat/README.md

 * enter, username, ip, and port
 * enjoy the bantz

+# Message authentication
+* Branch _crypto_ is used as a playground to create an asymmetric cryptography message authentication system for the cdmchat system.
+	* The crypto playground can be found inside the *messageAuthentication* folder

 # TODO

-create config file that is created automatically e.g: uname
+* [ ] create config file that is created automatically, e.g: uname to check OS